Cross-lingual Offensive Language Detection: A Systematic Review of Datasets, Transfer Approaches and Challenges: Background and Related Work

 \subsection{Cross-linguality in Offensive Language Detection}

-\textbf{Task Definition and Workflow.} The task focuses on the identification and categorisation of offensive or hateful text across different languages.
-The primary objective for CLTL is to leverage the knowledge acquired from one language (source language with more resources) to enhance the HS detection in another language (target language with less resources), especially when the labelled data in the target language is scarce or unavailable \cite{pamungkas2021towards}.
+\textbf{Task Definition and Workflow.} The task focuses on identifying and categorising offensive or hateful text across languages.
+The objective of CLTL is to leverage the knowledge acquired from one language (source language with more resources) to enhance HS detection in another language (target language with less resources), especially when the labelled data in the target language is scarce or lacking \cite{pamungkas2021towards}.
 The task workflow can be thought of as a four-stage process:

 \begin{compactenum} \item \textbf{Data Preparation.} Gather text in both a source language with more labelled examples and a target language with fewer or no labels.
 The source data provides the foundation for learning, while the target data is where we ultimately want to detect offensive content.